akmiccom/English_grammar_in_use/English.md

     1. Andrew is playing tennis tomorrow.
     2. Are you going out tonight?
     3. What time is the concert tonight?
 It starts at 7:30.
+       1. What time does the concert start tonight?
     4. What are you going to wear to the wedding next weeK?
     5. We're going to the movies on Saturday.
 Do you want to come with us?
     6. I'll call you tomorrow, OK?
 OK, bye.